apollographql/apollo-ios/CodegenProposal.md

 Nullable fields on input objects are represented using `GraphQLNullable` to allow for both `null` and `nil` values.

 Following the [Input Coercion rules](https://spec.graphql.org/draft/#sec-Input-Objects.Input-Coercion) from the GraphQL spec, the server defined default value for a field will be used when passing `nil`.
-For non-nullable fields, if the schema provides a default value, the field will be represented as an optional to allow for this.
 Nullable fields on input objects are represented using `GraphQLNullable` to allow for both `null` and `nil` values.
+For non-nullable fields, if the schema provides a default value, the field will be represented as an optional to allow for `nil` to be passed.

 **Examples:**